agn453/HI-TECH-Z80-C/README.md

 * Declaration for rename() missing from dist/UNIXIO.H

 * Make CPU check in the start-up modules consistent.
-Output message for Z80 (or Z280 MPU) if the incorrect processor is not detected.
+Output message for Z80 (or Z280 MPU) if the incorrect processor is detected.
 For example -
 ```
 This CP/M program requires a Z80 CPU.